Sam-3-git/Configuration-Manager-PS/README.md

 [Sort-CMDrivers](https://github.com/Sam-3-git/Configuration-Manager-PS/blob/main/Functions/Sort-CMDrivers)

-This PowerShell function organizes Configuration Manager (CM) drivers based on a specified criterion ($SortBy).
-It creates folders under the "Driver" parent folder using $SortBy as the folder name, then moves CM objects into these folders according to the sorting criteria.
+This PowerShell function organizes Configuration Manager (CM) drivers based on a specified criterion (`$SortBy`).
+It creates folders under the `Driver` parent folder using `$SortBy` as the folder name, then moves CM objects into these folders according to the sorting criteria.
 Finally, it prompts the user to reload the CM console to view the changes.
 ```powershell
     .EXAMPLE
         # Sort a single driver